Guard averaged 2.5 ppg in 19 games

 The team made program history on December 1, 2013 when they played their first-ever game outside the United States.
 The Dukes and #5 Notre Dame played a neutral site game at Ryerson University in the venue formerly known as Maple Leaf Gardens in downtown Toronto.
 The contest sold out in a matter of hours.

 Burt became the first 1st year head coach to win 10 Atlantic 10 Conference games since 2009.
 The 10 wins tied Duquesne's second-best total since joining the league in 1983-84.
-The Dukes also set a team record with seven straight conference victories from Jan.
+The Dukes also set a single-season team record with seven straight conference victories from Jan.
 8 to Feb.
 1, 2014.
 The winning steak culminated with Duquesne receiving three votes in the prestigious USA Today/Coaches Poll.

 The end of the A-10 season saw two of Burt's student-athletes named to the Atlantic 10 All-Conference team, Wumi Agunbiade and Raegan Moore.